jcserv/portfolio/README.md

 ## 📗 Acknowledgements <a name = "acknowledgement"></a>

+This README format is from <a href="http://github.com/collabcloud/project-collabcloud>CollabCloud</a>, authored by my good friend Matthew Huynh.

 The design of the site was heavily influenced by a lot of awesome portfolios out there, such as:
 - <a href="https://brittanychiang.com/">Brittany Chiang</a>
 - <a href="http://findmatthew.com/">Matthew Williams</a>